hdescottes/GdxGame/README.md

 - FadeIn effect not working when transition [menu &#8594; game]
 - Drag and drop selection issue on item's render (items are far from mouse when picking them)
-- Blur effect on menu screen when option is triggered ?
 - Reset position when gameover is not properly set (should be at the beginning of the current zone)

 -------